 Which Government Agency Enforces the Fair Housing Act in North Carolina?

-The North Carolina Human Relations Commission (HRC) is the government agency tasked with enforcing anti-discrimination rules in North Carolina.
+The North Carolina Human Relations Commission (HRC) is the government agency responsible for enforcing anti-discrimination law in North Carolina, promoting positive human relations throughout the state.

 Yes.
-In the United States, engaging in housing discrimination will get you penalized by the Department of Housing and Urban Development (HUD).
+In the United States, engaging in housing discrimination because of national origin or familial status for example will get you penalized by the Department of Housing and Urban Development (HUD).
 The department published new civil penalty amounts in March 2020 and was enforceable on violations that occurred on or after April of that year.
+Therefore, it is wise to follow the federal fair housing law.

 What are Examples of Common Violations to the Fair Housing Act?

-When it comes to renting, the following are the common violations landlords should avoid:
+When it comes to renting, the following are the common violations landlords should avoid according to the federal fair housing law:

-• Refusing to rent out a vacant property to a prospective tenant based on a protected characteristic.
+• Refusing to rent out a vacant property to a prospective tenant based on a protected characteristic such as national origin and familial status.

-• Lying about the availability of property just because you don’t want to rent to a tenant based on their protected characteristic.
+• Lying about the availability of property just because you don’t want to rent to a person based on their protected characteristic.

-• Having different qualifying standards for different characteristics of tenants.
+• Having different qualifying standards for different characteristics of a person such as national origin and familial status.
 For example, running credit reports on people of color but not doing the same to white prospects.

 • Providing different tenants with different amenities and accommodations.

-• Make statements in your rental ads that indicate a preference for or limitation of a prospective tenant based on certain characteristics.
+• Make statements in your rental ads that indicate a preference for or limitation of a prospective tenant based on certain characteristics such as national origin and familial status.

 • Interfering or threatening your tenant’s fair housing rights.